krishauser/Klampt/Cpp/docs/Manual-Geometry.md

 - Heightmap - anything isn't implemented.
 Could implement iterative detection for primitives and convex hulls.

 Speed
-- Primitive - TriangleMesh is slow
-- Primitive - PointCloud is slow
 - point cloud - point cloud is slow
-- point cloud - convex hull is slow
+- point cloud - triangle mesh is slow

+### Contacts

+All the weaknesses of WithinDistance are inherited.